xuanshenbo/xuanshenbo.github.com/_posts/2015-06-08-information-retrieval-summary-1.md

 In web search, the focus is typicall on obtaining high precision by finding as many relevant documents in the top $n$ results.
 However, there are certain domain, the focus is on find all relevant document through an exhaustive-search, alternative recall-oriented measures can be employed: $e$ measure and $f$ measure.

+**Rank-based measures:** Based on evaluating ranked retrieval results where not only the number of relevant documents, but also returning relevant documents higher in the ranked lists.
+A common way to evaluate ranked documents is to compute precision at various levels of recall.